 UniGuide started as a humble blog in a constellation of a gazillion other blogs, twinkling at varying levels of brightness.
 It was started when I was at an impasse in my life and unsure of how to get over the obstacles before me.
 I wanted to live my life better – in a number of ways.
-I thought, If only I could tap into some kind of universal guide to show me the way…
+I thought, If only I could tap into a universal guide to show me the way…

 People who have a really good sense of direction have always filled me with a certain awe.
 It’s as though they have a compass implanted in their foreheads that automatically tells them in which direction is true north, and they navigate their lives accordingly, making good choices all along the way.
 They’re the kind of people who never forget where they parked in a multilevel parking lot.